zhullyb/monyhar/monyhar/chrome/chrome_cleaner/README.md

 *   [UI for modal dialogs](/chrome/browser/ui/views) (files `chrome_cleaner_*`)
 *   [Shared constants and IPC interfaces](/components/chrome_cleaner/public) -
-    These are used for communication between Chrome and the Software Reporter / Chrome Cleanup Tool, so both this directory and the other Chromium directories above have dependencies on them.
+    These are used for communication between Chrome and the Software Reporter / Chrome Cleanup Tool, so both this directory and the other Monyhar directories above have dependencies on them.

 ## Targets